Arelite Core

 - 43 % positive mentions

 The music in the game is widely praised for its nostalgic SNES chiptune style, featuring bombastic synths and horns that enhance the overall experience.
-While some find the music a bit rackety, the majority agree it is fantastic and complements the game's retro aesthetic, contributing to its charm and appeal.
-Overall, the soundtrack is considered a standout element, elevating the game's nostalgic feel.
+While some reviewers noted a slightly chaotic quality to the music, it is generally described as fantastic and a standout aspect that complements the game's retro aesthetic.
+Overall, the soundtrack is considered top-notch and integral to the game's charm.

-“Great SNES-style RPG with a fun combat system and excellent soundtrack.”
+“Great SNES-style RPG with a fun combat system and an excellent soundtrack.”

 “The music and sound are also top-notch and really round out this game.”